zsotroav/zsotroav.dev/content/en/projects/fok-gyem-tetris.md

 to the Arduino through the controller board*

-This project's specialty is the multiplatform implementation: The **same code base** (except for the platform-specific display parts) can be used to compile the game for **both an Arduino** with a FOK-GYEM driver hat **and a PC** running Windows or Linux.
-See the readme in the project files for more details.
+This project's specialty is the multiplatform implementation: The **same code base** (except for the platform-specific IO parts) can be used to compile the game for **both an Arduino** with a FOK-GYEM driver hat **and a PC** running Windows or Linux.
+See the README in the project files for more details.